 - Applying aspects from the ruler of the seventh house

 - Planets in the house and their aspects

 - An interception in the seventh houses indicates multiple marriages

 - I use only the major applying natal aspects; that is, the conjunction, square, opposition trine and sextile.

-The houses describing the different marriages are seven house for the first mar rage.
+The houses describing the different marriages are the seventh house for the first marriage.
 The second marriage is the 11th house, but it has some funny reasoning for this in the book.
 Each "love affair" after the first marriage is counted five houses for each marriage.